vqtran/controllers-js/README.md

     ...
 }
 ```
-#### `export.<handler>`
+#### `export.route_handler`
-For each entry in the routes object, the controller _must_ also export a handler.
+For each entry in the routes object, the controller _must_ also export a handler for that route.
 This handler is the same as Express' usual convention:
 ```
 export.<handler_name> = function(req, res) {
     ...
 }
 ```
-For nice-ness,
+For nice-ness putting this at the top,
 ```
 var handler_name = exports = module.exports = {};
 ```
-Will provide a nice way of declaring exported functions/objects by appending it onto this `handler_name` object, instead of typing `export` everytime.
+This will provide a nice way of declaring exported functions/objects by appending it onto this `handler_name` object, instead of typing `export` everytime.

 ## License
 MIT License.